Undergraduate Course Descriptions & Syllabi

 |

-47:202:412 : Organized Crime (3 credits) This course provides students with a historical and theoretical overview of organized crime, as well as a specific understanding of its variety.
-Students will gain an understanding of the structures of organized crime and the varieties of businesses associated with traditional and nontraditional organized crime groups.
+47:202:412 : Organized Crime (3 credits) This course provides a historical and theoretical overview of organized crime, as well as a specific understanding of its variety.
+It examines the structures of organized crime and the varieties of businesses associated with traditional and nontraditional organized crime groups.
 Course Learning Goals:

 |